benborgers/opensheet/README.md

 https://opensheet.elk.sh/1o5t26He2DzTweYeleXOGiDjlU4Jkx896f95VUHVgS8U/Test+Sheet
 ```

-You can also replace `sheet_name` with the sheet number (in the order that the tabs are arranged), if you don’t know the name.
+You can also replace `tab_name` with the tab number (in the order that the tabs are arranged), if you don’t know the name.
 For example, to get the first sheet:

 ```
 https://opensheet.elk.sh/1o5t26He2DzTweYeleXOGiDjlU4Jkx896f95VUHVgS8U/1